-NURS 657 FNP CLINICAL PRACTICUM I (200 PRACTICUM HOURS)......
-2 CREDITS
+NURS 657 FNP CLINICAL PRACTICUM I (200-250 PRACTICUM HOURS) 2 CREDITS

 This practicum is the first preceptor-supervised clinical field experience designed to provide opportunity for students to synthesize and apply advanced skills in assessment, diagnosis, and management of care of individuals across the lifespan with stable, chronic, and acute illness in the primary care setting.
 Students in the clinical setting will function under the guidance and in collaboration with their clinical preceptor.
-Students begin to develop knowledge and skills within the nurse practitioner role domains: 1) health promotion, health protection, disease prevention and treatment; 2) nurse practitioner-patient relationship; 3) teaching-coaching; 4) professional role; 5) managing and negotiating health care delivery systems; 6) monitoring and ensuring the quality of health care practice; 7) cultural competence.
+Students begin to develop knowledge and skills within the nurse practitioner role domains and the Advanced Practice level of the AACN's Essential Core Competencies for Nursing Education.
+This course requires a minimum of 200 and max of 250 practicum hours.
+This course may require a 1-day on-campus competency.

-NURS 658 FNP CLINICAL PRACTICUM II (200 PRACTICUM HOURS)......
+NURS 658 FNP CLINICAL PRACTICUM II (200-250 PRACTICUM HOURS).......
 2 CREDITS

 This practicum is the second preceptor-supervised clinical field experience designed to provide opportunity for students to strengthen and apply their advanced skills in assessment, diagnosis, and management of care for individuals across the lifespan with stable, chronic, and acute illness in the primary care setting.
-Students in the clinical setting will begin to function more independently under preceptor supervision.
-Students continue to develop knowledge and skills within the nurse practitioner role domains: 1) health promotion, health protection, disease prevention and treatment; 2) nurse practitioner-patient relationship; 3) teaching-coaching; 4) professional role; 5) managing and negotiating health care delivery systems; 6) monitoring and ensuring the quality of health care practice; 7) cultural competence.
+Students in the clinical setting function more independently under preceptor supervision.
+Students continue to develop knowledge and skills within the nurse practitioner role domains and the Advanced Practice level of the AACN's Essential Core Competencies for Nursing Education.
+This course requires a minimum of 200 and max of 250 practicum hours.
+This course may require a 1-day on-campus competency.

-NURS 660 FNP CLINICAL PRACTICUM III (200 PRACTICUM HOURS).......
+NURS 660 FNP CLINICAL PRACTICUM III (200-250 PRACTICUM HOURS).......
 2 CREDITS

 This practicum is the third preceptor-supervised clinical field experience designed to provide opportunity for students to expand and apply their advanced skills in assessment, diagnosis, and management of care for individuals across the lifespan with stable, chronic, and acute illness in the primary care setting.
 Students in the clinical setting will function more independently under preceptor supervision.
-Students demonstrate competence within the nurse practitioner role domains of: 1) health promotion, health protection, disease prevention and treatment; 2) nurse practitioner-patient relationship; 3) teaching-coaching; 4) professional role; 5) managing and negotiating health care delivery systems; 6) monitoring and ensuring the quality of health care practice; and 7) cultural competence.
+Students continue to develop knowledge and skills within the nurse practitioner role domains and the Advanced Practice level of the AACN's Essential Core Competencies for Nursing Education.
+This course requires a minimum of 200 and max of 250 practicum hours.
+This course may require a 1-day on-campus competency.